VitorCora/MassDeployV1S-WP-Win/README.md

 ![image](https://github.com/VitorCora/MassDeployV1S-WP/assets/59590152/4f2bcfac-9f3c-4098-bd17-4fc747f0af30)

-** Further tests and analysis on my environment proved that the IAM role doesn`t need to be added to the instance, this pre requisite may be avoided for the sake of time
+** **Further tests and analysis on my environment proved that the IAM role doesn`t need to be added to the instance, this pre requisite may be avoided for the sake of time**

 Working Trend Vision One tenant
 *Steps to the creation of the tenant on the the Step ##

-Upload the Linux agent to an AWS S3 bucket accessible to the instances that will be protected *Steps to download the agent on the Step ####
+Upload the Windows agent to an AWS S3 bucket accessible to the instances/servers that will be protected *Steps to download the agent on the Step ####
 * Steps to create and allow public access of the agent in the Step #####

 # Create an IAM role to enable EC2 to access AWS System Manager

-** Further tests and analysis on my environment proved that the IAM role doesn`t need to be added to the instance, this pre requisite may be avoided for the sake of time
+**Further tests and analysis on my environment proved that the IAM role doesn`t need to be added to the instance, this pre requisite may be avoided for the sake of time**

+**You may jump for the next session**

 Go to the **IAM** service on your AWS console and click on **Roles**
  - https://us-east-1.console.aws.amazon.com/iam/home?region=us-east-1#/roles